ultravideo/cloud-encoder/README.md

 2) User sends kvazaar options and unique identifier of the file to backend
 3) Backend checks if the file already exist in the database
 4) Backend sends a response to client regarding the encoding request
-	a) File was approved, client can start the file upload
+   * File was approved, client can start the file upload
-	b) File was rejected, the file exists already on the server
+   * File was rejected, the file exists already on the server
-	  i) User hasn't made this request yet (new options), request added to work queue ii) User has already made this request, inform user that encoding request has been rejected
+      - User hasn't made this request yet (new options), request added to work queue
+	  - User has already made this request, inform user that encoding request has been rejected
 5) File upload is started and it's done using Resumable.js
 6) When all chunks have been uploaded, server concatenates all chunks and adds the request to work queue
 7) Some worker will take this request under work and first checks if the file is raw
-	a) If it is, no preprocessing must be done
+   * If it is, no preprocessing must be done
-	b) If it isn't, it will first extract raw video (and audio) from input file
+   * If it isn't, it will first extract raw video (and audio) from input file
 8) After preprocessing is done, worker starts to encode the file using Kvazaar
 9) After encoding file may be put into user-specified container after which all intermediate files are removed (.wav, .yuv etc.)
 10) Request has been processed